ChanthMiao/ghc-wiki-mirror/Unboxed-Tuples-and-Sums-in-GHCi-bytecode.md

 #### Receiving a tuple

-Bytecode that receives a tuple uses the `PUSH_ALTS_T` instruction to push a continuation, followed by jumping to the code that produces the tuple.
-The `PUSH_ALTS_T` instuction contains three pieces of data:
+Bytecode that receives a tuple uses the `PUSH_ALTS_TUPLE` instruction to push a continuation, followed by jumping to the code that produces the tuple.
+The `PUSH_ALTS_TUPLE` instuction contains three pieces of data:

 * `cont_BCO`: the continuation that receives the tuple
 * `tuple_info`: see below
 * `tuple_BCO`: see below

-The interpreter pushes these onto the stack when the `PUSH_ALTS_T` instruction is executed, followed by `stg_ctoi_tN_info`, with `N` depending on the number of stack words used by the tuple in the GHC native calling convention. `N` is derived from `tuple_info`.
+The interpreter pushes these onto the stack when the `PUSH_ALTS_TUPLE` instruction is executed, followed by `stg_ctoi_tN_info`, with `N` depending on the number of stack words used by the tuple in the GHC native calling convention. `N` is derived from `tuple_info`.

-For example if we expect a tuple with three words on the stack, the stack looks as follows after `PUSH_ALTS_T`:
+For example if we expect a tuple with three words on the stack, the stack looks as follows after `PUSH_ALTS_TUPLE`:

 ```
 ...